 - Magnetostatics: Conservation of charge, continuity equation, Lorentz force law, Biot-Savart law, Ampere's force law, Ampere's law, magnetic dipole

-- Maxwell’s equations in vacuum and matter
+- Maxwell’s equations in vacuum.

 - Practical work (6 sessions)